Episode 8: Red Metal

 "Hey, lookie here."
 Lukas's mother finally found a station that looked interesting: the news.
-There was always something to report in Satala.
 "Next year the king's eldest daughter is going to make a public appearance.
 Isn't that exciting Lukey?"

 "I suppose."
 He grunted, still trying to scrub off the grime at the bottom of the pot.

 "His and Her Majesty have two daughters, but neither of them have been seen in public yet."
 Suddenly, the telephone rang, interrupting Ms. Elserin thoughts.
-She hopped off the countertop and headed for the living room where the telephone was at.
+She hopped off the countertop and headed for the living room.

 Lukas heard her answer the phone, but continued to furiously scrub the pot.
 "Grr… damn it!
 What the hell is wrong with this thing?
 Son of a…"

 "What?!"
 Lukas dropped the sponge and pot and it fell into the water, splashing about.
 He quickly dashed out the front door with his jacket and scarf and put it on as he ran.
-It was only about 4 o'clock, but since the skies were blocking out the sun, it looked pretty dark.
-Also, this time of year the days were shorter anyway.
+It was fairly dark outside now that the sun was beginning to set.

 Moments later, Lukas turned onto the street that Courtney's house was on.
 "Damn…" He saw there were about three police cars parked outside her home, their red and blue lights flashing about.
 He quickly ran closer until the people there came into view.
-He saw Vanessa was sitting on the sidewalk's edge with Natalie and Courtney.
-There was a man speaking to the cops; that must have been Courtney's older brother.
-Lukas has yet to see him because he was always working according to Courtney.
+He saw Vanessa sitting on the sidewalk's edge with Natalie and Courtney.
+There was a man speaking to the cops; that must have been Courtney's older brother, who was always working.

 "Hey!"
 Lukas shouted as he jogged toward the group.

 "Lukas!"
-Natalie shouted as she ran to him, jumping in his arms.
+Natalie immediately ran to him, jumping in his arms.
 "Luke!
 You won't believe what happened.
-Some guys completely destroyed the place!"
+Some guys completely destroyed the our home!"

 She nodded.
 "Courtney was at Vanessa's house.
 I was home with my brother.
-When we heard the door being kicked down we ran out the back and managed to call the cops from our neighbor's house.
+When we heard the door being kicked down we ran out the back and called the cops from our neighbor's house.
 By the time they got here though… everything was destroyed."

 Courtney and Vanessa walked up to Lukas, watching Natalie sob in his arms.

 "You sure you're okay?"
 Lukas asked Courtney.
-She seemed rather upset by all this.
-A little too upset.
-There was something else on her mind, some other emotion.
+He couldn't tell by her expression; there was something else on her mind, some other emotion.
 Lukas sensed it, but couldn't place his finger on it.

 Courtney led Lukas inside the home.
 The officers and detectives had finished looking through the place for any clues.
-The lights were all shut off; the only light that poured into the living room was from the shattered windows.
-The two looked around the room at all the destruction.
+The lights were all shut off; the only light that poured into the living room was from the shattered windows and open door.
+The two looked around at all the destruction.
 Every step they took they stepped on something.

 "I want you to see something."
-Courtney somberly told Lukas, walking further into the house.
+Courtney somberly told Lukas, walking farther into the house.

 The two glanced inside and Lukas's eyes shot wide open from what he was staring at.
 "What the…" The room was dark, but the single window on the wall allowed enough light in to reveal the scene.
 There was a pool of some kind of bright red liquid all over Courtney's bed.
 It oozed and flowed slowly right off the edge of the bed down onto the ground.
 It wasn't blood; it had a far too metallic smell for it to be blood, and it was way too thick.
 There was a picture frame on the floor that met right where the liquid came to an end.

-"It's mercury, dyed red."
+"It's mercury… dyed red."
 She quietly said.
 "The police told me… it's a signature… that Silver Blood uses.
 They leave it to let everyone know they're responsible for the crime…"